 Another group of charters requires, in case of a down-round, a parallel free (nominal) capital increase aimed at creating additional shares to be distributed to the protected shareholders (11 in total, 0.2 percent).
-Thus, Fund B pays the capital increase with consideration (the down-round) and gets its stock, while the protected A investor gets its new antidilution adjunctive shares through a second, for-free issuance of shares.
-This mechanism is only possible with no par shares or with low par shares.
-Moreover, this mechanism assumes that only some shareholders can benefit from free capital increases and, therefore, that the rule according to which free capital increases benefits equally all shareholders is not mandatory.83
+Thus, Fund B pays the capital increase with consideration (the down-round) and gets its stock, while the protected Fund A investor gets its new antidilution adjunctive shares through a second, for-free issuance of shares.
+This mechanism is only possible with no-par shares or with low-par shares.
+Moreover, it assumes that only some shareholders can benefit from free capital increases and, therefore, that the rule according to which free capital increases equally benefit all shareholders is not mandatory.83

 Few charters mix the two systems (2).
-If the free capital increase aimed at creating new shares in favor of the protected shareholder is not possible, the company has to issue new shares that the protected shareholder can pay at par value to readjust its participation.
+If the free capital increase aimed at creating new shares in favor of the protected shareholder is not possible, the company has to issue new shares that the protected shareholder can pay for at par value to readjust its participation.

-Other charters (8, 0.2 percent) make express reference to the possibility of having the new antidilution shares issued with the consideration paid by the new investor (Fund B), a situation that Italian law explicitly makes possible and which was introduced to be used in these types of transactions.84 Only one charter explicitly foresees the readjustment of the stock owned by the protected shareholder, increasing it as a consequence of the down-round.
-This mechanism is the only one that works as a US-like conversion rate adjustment, exploiting the no-par value of shares.85
+Other charters (8, 0.2 percent) make express reference to the possibility of having the new antidilution shares issued with the consideration paid by the new investor (Fund B), a situation that Italian law explicitly makes possible and which was